 You’ll be thankful for a little something to munch on while you’re traveling or between meals.
 If you have young children this will be even more important.
 By providing your own snacks it can help reduce the amount of money spent on food locally.
 Be sure to include items that won’t spoil during your flight, and that are easy to transport.

 Some good options include trail mix, granola bars, dried fruits or jerky sticks made from beef or turkey.
 If bringing dry snacks, make sure they’re packaged tightly so they don’t break apart all over your luggage.
-If possible, bring an empty water bottle through security since most airports have fountains where you can fill up.
+If possible, bring an empty stainless steel insulated water bottle through security since most airports have fountains where you can fill up.